| || |

 Current work programme

-The annual work programme describes and summarises the main objectives and deliverables of the EBA in 2014.
+The annual work programme describes and summarises the main objectives, priorities and deliverables of the EBA in the forthcoming year.
 It is based on the tasks specified in the Regulation and in the relevant EU banking sector legislation.

 In the regulatory policy area, the EBA will continue to play a central role in the development of the Single Rulebook in banking, which will contribute to the achievement of a level playing field for financial institutions, as well as to raise the quality of financial regulation in the EU and the overall functioning of the EU Single Market.
-The EBA's regulatory work stems from the European Commission's legislation on capital requirements, the CRDIV/CRR package) and the recovery and resolution framework (the Bank Recovery and Resolution Directive and the revision of the Deposit-Guarantee Schemes Directive).
-In 2015 we will focus in particular on credit and market risk, the prudential areas of liquidity and leverage, along with other regulatory tasks such as the EBA's contribution to the legislative processes.
+The EBA's regulatory work stems from the European Commission's legislation on capital requirements (the CRDIV/CRR package) and the recovery and resolution framework (the Bank Recovery and Resolution Directive and the revision of the Deposit-Guarantee Schemes Directive).
+In 2015 we will focus in particular on the recovery and resolution framework, the prudential areas of liquidity and leverage, along with other regulatory tasks such as the EBA's contribution to the legislative processes.

-The EBA's oversight activities will focus on identifying, analysing and addressing key risks in the banking sector in the EU.
-The EBA will also continue to monitor capital levels and banks' capital plans to strengthen their capital position further.
+The EBA's oversight activities will focus on identifying, analysing and addressing key risks in the EU banking sector.
+The EBA will continue to monitor capital levels and banks' capital plans to strengthen their capital position further.
 The EBA's work in the colleges of supervisors will continue to ensure effective European cross-border supervision and will include, where appropriate, binding mediation.

 Finally, in the area of consumer protection, the EBA is fully committed to promote transparency, simplicity and fairness in the market for consumer financial products or services across the single market.
-The EBA will work towards fulfilling its mandates as laid down under the Mortgage Credit Directive (MCD), the proposed Bank Account Package, the proposed review of the Payment Services Directive (PSD), and on initiatives such as the self-placement of financial instruments.
+The EBA will work towards fulfilling its mandates as laid down under the Mortgage Credit Directive, the proposed review of the Payment Services Directive, the Payment Accounts Directive and the Markets in Financial Instruments Regulation.

-In addition, the Policy Analysis and Coordination Unit of the EBA will continue to undertake independent impact assessment, perform peer reviews and ensure internal and external policy coordination between the EBA's core functions and external stakeholders.
-It will also provide legal review and impact assessment of the EBA's policy proposals, as well as assistance in the EBA's peer review work.
-The Operations area will continue to play a critical role in supporting the EBA's core functions.
+In addition, the EBA will continue to undertake independent impact assessment, perform peer reviews and ensure internal and external policy coordination between the EBA's core functions and external stakeholders.
+The EBA's legal team will provide legal review of the EBA's policy proposals, as well as assistance in the EBA's peer review work.
+The EBA staff will continue to play a critical role in supporting the EBA's core functions.

 A detailed list of the EBA's tasks is presented in the Annex.